lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 And the right balance of explicitness and expressiveness will be different for different teams, or for different projects.
 Not everyone who interacts with software is a developer, let alone someone trained in software design, and so not everybody can be expected to easily adopt sophisticated principles with ease.

-Software is for its users and sometimes the cost making them deal with extra objects or methods might not be worth the benefit in terms of design purity.
+Software is for its users and sometimes the cost of making them deal with extra objects or methods might not be worth the benefit in terms of design purity.
 It is -- like so many things -- often subjective.

 To be clear -- I’m not in any way arguing that O-O design is not good; I’m simply wondering, whether or not it being good necessarily means that other approaches should not be considered in some situations.